deadlyvipers/dojo_rules/introduction.md

-# Hello, all
+Ruby Hello, all

-I like codeschool's Jacascript path :D
+I like codeschool's Javascript path :D